 So, capacities come and go, influenced by our internal and external environment.
 For example, if we’re feeling loving inside of us, our non-verbal behaviour communicates that, and our partner picks this up.
 The opposite is also true.
 If we feel anger or fear we communicate that too.
 Between 60-90% of our communication is non-verbally transmitted via our gestures, smiles or frowns, tones of voice, pace of speech, how close/distant we stand to our partner etc.

 The Way Out

 Even though we can’t stop our knee jerk reactions, we can learn to manage them.
 We (and our partner) can’t choose to turn reactions off completely, but we can learn new emotional behaviours which help us adapt to our life circumstances.
+It’s called learning to manage our own inner and outer child parts.
 Create a self-soothing list of things you can do to calm down while taking a responsible time-out, so you can choose to come back to your partner with a considered response instead of a reaction.